Apologies, but no results were found for the requested archive. Perhaps searching will help find a related post.

 This is the second RPPC of the fleet's visit to Algiers.
 This card pictures the USS Illinois in the harbor, similar, and by the same company as the USS Kentucky card above.

 Cards and souvenirs from this port visit are scarce.
 Four ships Algiers.
 Sailors did not find this to be a welcoming for their style of liberty.
 The cards below are from the M. R. Battey collection.
 Battey was an ordinary seaman on the Missouri who purchased postcards from one of the shipboard photographers in the fleet and brought them home.
 For more of his collection follow this link: M .
 R. Battey.

 Cards for the fleet were made by local entrepreneurs.
 At left is a swell little calendar card with image of the USS Kearsarge in the greeting.

 At right, a photo of the USS Illinois at anchor in the harbor.
 The card is locally posted and mailed to Miss Jennie Richards in Bristow, Iowa.

 "In Algiers, Algeria.
 We are starting for Gibraltar tomorrow, January 30th.
 R. C. K.

 the usa fleet around the world

 This is a nice real photo postcard dated February 3, 1909 showing the USS Kearsarge sitting in Algiers with the city in the background.
+It is the third one in this series from the same publisher.
 Also shown in the picture is the the USS Wisconsin.
 A nice card, all in French, on the front, "Souvenir of the passage the group of American ships"

 a sailor's mail